The Parity Accord — Executive Constitutional Brief: Evolving the Good Friday Agreement

 Structural Outcomes

-In practical terms, the Parity Accord produces:
+In practical terms, the Parity Accord is structured to deliver the following outcomes:

 • Integrated Governance